 This study was extensive – analyzing the sleep habits of more than 400,000 people.
 In the research, scientists analyzed the kind of physical activity these people were doing and then examined how much sleep they got every day.

-That doesn’t surprise me – I’ve never found housework to be soothing or calming.
+That doesn’t surprise me – I’ve never found housework to be soothing.
 Especially since, as soon as you have things under control, another family member will usually make a new mess.
 And chasing after kids, as any parent will tell you, can be more nerve-wracking than tranquilizing.

 The results of this study were surprising,” says researcher Michael Grandner.
 “Not only does this study show that those who get exercise simply by walking are more likely to have better sleep habits, but these effects are even stronger for more purposeful activities, such as running and yoga, and even gardening and golf.”